Silk to Solder Mask Clearance: The PCB Design Rule You Need to Add

-Altium defaults to “10 mil” rules, which means that the standard spacing and widths of copper tracks is 10 mils.
-What's more, most of the other spacings also default to 10 mils; pads to tracks, through-holes to other pads or vias.
-The exceptions being the size of the sliver of silkscreen left between pads and the solder mask expansion around pads, both of which default to 4 mils.
+I was impressed that, right out of the box, the stock design rule checks (DRCs) in my copy of Altium 20 pretty much covered all the bases on how to make a “standard” printed circuit board (PCB).
+Altium Designer defaults to “10 mil” rules, which means that the standard spacing and widths of copper tracks is 10 mils.
+What's more, most of the other spacings also default to 10 mils.
+This includes track to track, pads to tracks, through-holes to other pads or vias, and pretty much anything else you can imagine.
+The exceptions are the silk to solder mask clearance and the solder mask expansion clearance around pads, both of which default to 4 mils.

 I tend to design for “6 mil rules”, as I turn quick little designs through PCB fabricators using online ordering procedures.
 When setting up for a new PCB, I will decide on the range of PCB fabs I want to use, as well as an estimation of PCB fabrication budget.

-Again as things get complicated, we respond by adapting the rulesets and the compromises in fabrication that they represent.
+Again as things get more complicated, we respond by adapting the rulesets and the compromises in fabrication that they represent.
 Understanding the fabrication process comes in handy in these instances.
 For example, the center of the board may have the best drill-to-copper registration where rules can be bent more.
 To think of it another way, in cases where rules need to be bent and fabrication capabilities pushed, it is best to statistically increase the chances of success wherever possible.

 Silk to Solder Mask Clearance

 Some things we don’t have to worry about, sort of.
 If silk screen coincides with bare copper, the overlap will usually not be printed (it depends on the fab house); my fab houses tend to make bare copper bare.
 The result doesn’t usually harm the electrical function of the board, but the “silkscreened” text may be hard or impossible to read.